Why I Don’t Give A Damn About Living Unconventionally (How About You?)

-And what about the Free Range Humans tag line on the header above, about living life on your terms?
-Or that whole ‘live and work anywhere’ vibe we’ve got going, what with the way I live and work out of several countries a year and all that?
+And what about that whole ‘live and work anywhere’ vibe we’ve got going, what with the way I live and work out of several countries a year and all that?

 Confession: I’ve mulled over this post for the past month, and I’m still not sure it’s going to come out right.
 But I’m going to give it a go because there’s an important point within this.

-Sometimes it’s not about ‘are you a rebel or are you a slave’ it’s about something far more important: about the freedom for you to make decisions for yourself.
+Sometimes it’s not about ‘are you this or that’ it’s about something far more important: about the freedom for you to make decisions for yourself.

 Let’s talk about that for a moment.